Little Fishes Pre-School

 All parents are eligible to claim the ‘universal’ 15 hours a week Early Years Education funding (a total of a maximum of 570 hours in any one year), as follows:

-Any hours taken above the funded hours will be charged as an additional cost (currently £5 per hour).
+Any hours taken by non-funded children or over the 15 hours a week for funded children will be charged as an additional cost (currently £5 per hour).
 Payment for allocated sessions is payable at the beginning of each term, regardless of any days not taken due to holidays, sickness etc. Invoices are issued at the beginning of each term.
 We reserve the right to withdraw places should payment not be received by the due date, or a mutually agreed instalment plan set up, until all outstanding fees are paid in full.

 6 weeks notice is required if you wish to cancel any of your confirmed places.
 Should we not be able to fill the cancelled places, any fees for those sessions will be payable in full.